Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 - [ ] Configure [single sign-on or OAuth](/docs/cloud/manage-access/sso-overview) for advanced access control. <Lifecycle status="managed,managed_plus" /> accounts only.
     - [ ] Create [SSO mappings](/docs/cloud/manage-access/about-user-access#sso-mappings-) for groups
 - Configure [System for Cross-Domain Identity Management (SCIM)](/docs/cloud/manage-access/scim) if available for your IdP.
-- [ ] Users should be able to connect to the data warehouse from their personal profile.
+- [ ] Ensure invited users are able to connect to the data warehouse from their personal profile.
 - [ ] [Create groups](/docs/cloud/manage-access/about-user-access#create-new-groups-) with granular permission sets assigned.
 - [ ] Create [RBAC rules](https://docs.getdbt.com/docs/cloud/manage-access/about-user-access#role-based-access-control-) to assign users to groups and permission sets upon sign in. <Lifecycle status="managed,managed_plus" /> accounts only.
 - [ ] Enforce SSO for all non-admin users, and MFA is enforced for all password-based logins.

 ## Continue the journey

 Once you've completed this checklist, you're ready to start your dbt platform journey, but that journey has only just begun.
-The docs in these pages will help you get the most out of what dbt has to offer, but there are other resources to aid you along the way:
+You can explore these additional resources to support you along the way:
 - [ ] The [guides](/guides) offer quickstarts for warehouse connections and project features.
 - [ ] [dbt Learn](https://learn.getdbt.com/catalog) has hands on courses and interactive content.
 - [ ] Our [best practices](/best-practices) offer practical advice on structuring and deploying dbt projects.